kevinpt/opbasm/README.txt

 =Open Picoblaze Assembler=

 Opbasm is a free cross-platform assembler for the Picoblaze-3 (PB3) and Picoblaze-6 (PB6) microcontrollers [http://www.xilinx.com/products/intellectual-property/picoblaze.htm provided by Xilinx].
-It should run readily on any platform with a functional Python intepreter.
+It will run readily on any platform with a functional Python intepreter.
 Opbasm provides a better perfoming solution to assembling Picoblaze code without resorting to DOS or Windows emulation to run the native KCPSM assemblers.

 Support for the full Picoblaze-6 syntax is provided as well as [#Picoblaze-3_Enhancements enabling most of the new PB6 syntax enhancements in Picoblaze-3 code].
 The original templating system for ROM components is supported as well as a more flexible [#Generic_ROM_component generic ROM component] that can read _.mem_ and _.hex_ files directly during synthesis and simulation.
 A utility script is included that permits updating the ROM contents of a bitstream file without requiring resynthesis as was formerly supplied by the DOS-based KCPSM3 tools.

-Files generated on non-Windows platforms will not have DOS line endings and Picoblaze-3 files are not restricted to 8.3 file names.
+As a bonus, files generated on non-Windows platforms will not have DOS line endings and Picoblaze-3 files are not restricted to 8.3 file names.

 ==Requirements==

-Opbasm requires Python 2.7 and the pyparsing library.
+Opbasm requires the pyparsing library and either Python 2.7 or Python 3.x.
 The installation script depends on setuptools which will be installed if it isn't currently present in your Python distribution.
+You can get optional colorized output from the scripts by installing the Python colorama package.
+The source is written in Python 2.7 syntax but will convert cleanly to Python 3 when the installer passes it through 2to3.

 ==Download==